sebv/istio-wiki/Vendor-FAQ.md

 1. Note that `Gopkg.*` and `vendor` are in `.gitignore` to avoid accidental changes so you will need to manually add the changes

 1. `cd vendor/` and `git status` / check `git diff`, make a PR for the changes. **DO NOT PUSH YOUR PR IF THE CHANGES ARE UNEXPECTED - For instance if you see 20k files changed, something is wrong...**

+1. Do not forget to add all "untracked" files/directories to your vendor PR, that's how new files become available.

 1. make sure `make vendor.check depend.status` doesn't error out before submitting your PRs